lilkonger/MS-4019OperationsPersona/README.md

 # MS-4019 Operations Persona
 Demos for Operations Persona

-✅ Demo Setup (before class – 2 mins)
+Demo Setup (before class – 2 mins)
-Use any of these (pick ONE so it’s smooth):
+Use any of these

-✅ Option A (easiest): Use sample Excel/CSV with:
+Option A (easiest): Use sample Excel/CSV with:

-Columns: Ticket ID, Issue, Status, Delay Reason, System

-✅ Option B: Use fake emails or Teams messages
+Columns: Ticket ID, Issue, Status, Delay Reason, System Option B: Use fake emails or Teams messages
-✅ Option C: Just type the scenario into Copilot (no data) → works fine for storytelling
+Option C: Just type the scenario into Copilot (no data) → works fine for storytelling

-👉 For your style, I’d recommend Option C + light storytelling (Contoso Ops) so no risk.

 🎯 Demo Flow (Step-by-step you click + say)
 STEP 0 – Start the demo